Tax Time? Don’t Miss These Tax Breaks for Homeowners

 So how much can you deduct?

-The deduction limit depends, in part, on when you took out the mortgage, the mortgage type and the mortgage amount.
-For certain loans that originated…
+The deduction limit depends, in part, on when you took out the mortgage, the mortgage amount, and how you use the mortgage proceeds.
+In most cases, you can deduct all of your home mortgage interest if certain criteria are met.

 Mortgage points deduction

-Want to see if you’re eligible for other mortgage-related tax deductions, such as the one for mortgage insurance premiums?
+Want to see if you’re eligible for other mortgage-related tax deductions?
 The IRS has an interactive tool to help you get started.
-You will need your filing status, basic income information and an estimated total of your mortgage interest, points and/or mortgage insurance premiums.
+You will need your filing status, basic income information, and an estimated total of the amounts paid for mortgage interest and points.

-If you itemize deductions on your federal return, you may also be able to deduct the annual property or real estate taxes you pay to your local and state governments.
+If you itemize deductions on your federal return, you may also be able to deduct the annual real property (or real estate) taxes you pay to your local and state governments.

-One caveat to be mindful of, too, is that if you use an escrow account to pay your annual real estate taxes, you can only deduct the actual amount that was paid out to cover those taxes in a given year.
+Good to know: If you use an escrow account to pay your annual real estate taxes, you can only deduct the amount that was paid out to cover those taxes in a given year.
 In other words, any additional deposits to the escrow account that were not used to pay taxes are not deductible.

 Energy tax credits